On complete embedded translating solitons of the mean curvature flow that are of finite genus

-We begin by deriving algebraic approximations to solutions of \eqnref{GrimSurfaceEquation} from which the asymptotic formula will follow.
-To this end, we define a {\sl Laurent polynomial} in $r$ to be a formal sum of the form
+and observe that $v$ solves $\Cal{G}v=0$ if and only if its integral is the profile of a rotationally symmetric Grim surface.
+We first derive formal solutions to \eqnref{GrimSurfaceEquation}.
+To this end, we define a {\bf Laurent series} in the formal variable $R$ to be a formal power series of the form

-for some finite $k$, where, for all $m$, $V_m$ is a real number, and we henceforth refer to $k$ as the order of $V$.
-Observe that, using formal multiplication and formal differentiation of infinite series, the operator $G$ extends in a well-defined manner over the space of Laurent polynomials.
-We now construct a formal solution to \eqnref{GrimSurfaceEquation}. \proclaim{Lemma \nextprocno} There exists a unique Laurent polynomial $V$ such that $GV=0$.
+where, for all $m$, $V_m$ is a real number and $k$ is some finite integer, which we henceforth call the {\bf order} of $V$.
+Since the operations of formal multiplication and formal differentation are well-defined over the space of Laurent series, the operator $\Cal{G}$ also has a well-defined action over this space. \proclaim{Lemma \nextprocno} There exists a unique Laurent series $V$ such that $\Cal{G}V=0$.
 Furthermore,

 \myitem{(1)} $V$ has order $1$;

 \myitem{(2)} $V_1=1$, $V_{-1}=-1$;